 Not all MIs disappear.
-They leave evidence.
+Some leave evidence.
 Here's how to find it.

 Old myocardial infarctions don't look like the dramatic STEMI patterns you trained for.
 They're subtler.
 They hide in Q waves, and in R wave progression.
 This course is about learning how to listen to what the strip is actually saying.

-• Q waves — significant vs. normal — not every Q wave is significant.
-You'll learn the difference between a pathological Q wave and a non-diagnostic Q wave so you stop over-calling and under-calling at the same time.
+Not every Q wave is significant.
+You'll learn the difference between pathological and non-diagnostic so you stop over-calling and under-calling at the same time.

-• P-mitrale — that notched P wave in lead II isn't just a quirk.
-It's a potential window into mitral valve disease, and you'll know exactly how to spot it and what it means.
+That notched P wave in lead II isn't just a quirk.
+It's a potential window into mitral valve disease — you'll know exactly how to spot it and what it means.

-• How to correct the machine — EKG machines get it wrong more often than anyone admits.
-You'll learn how to recognize when the automated interpretation is off and confidently override it with your own clinical read.
+EKG machines get it wrong more often than anyone admits.
+You'll learn to recognize when the automated interpretation is off and confidently override it with your own clinical read.

 Old MI recognition